 The incident processing log is displayed in the bottom right corner of the screen.
 For each record in the log, the operator can leave a comment by clicking on the record.
 At the top of the processing log, you can select the cause of the alarm (from the drop-down list) and complete the processing.

-After the processing of the incident is completed, it closes and goes to the Journal.
+After the incident is processed, it closes and goes to the Journal where the log of its processing is stored.
 You cannot return to incident processing.

 The Sleep Mode tab lists objects with alarms ignored.
 An operator or another employee who has access to the monitoring module can switch the object to Sleep mode if engineering work is carried out at the site or false alarms are received from it.
 You can switch an object to Sleep mode via the security management menu.

-When switching an object to Sleep mode, the operator indicates the time after which the object returns to normal mode — selects a period of up to 30 minutes or indicates it manually.
+When switching an object to Sleep mode, the operator indicates the time after which the object restores to normal mode — selects a period of up to 30 minutes or indicates it manually.

-Module access: Company owner, Engineer, Head of operators, Operator
+Module access: Company owner, Senior CMS Engineer, Engineer, Head of operators, Operator

-Ajax 911 maintains a general log of alarms and events for all objects of the company, except for those that have been switched to Sleep mode.
+911 maintains a general log of alarms and events for all objects of the company, and also allows to generate reports on the availability of hubs and operators.
 To go to the log, select Journal in the list of modules in the upper left corner of the screen.

 To quickly filter notifications for the specific device, room, or user, click on them in the notification list.
 In addition, you can filter all notifications for this object by clicking on the object number in the column.

-Module access: Сompany owner, Engineer, Head of operators, Operator
+Module access: Сompany owner, Senior CMS Engineer, Engineer, Head of operators, Operator

-The Objects module is designed to administer security systems: adding new hubs, tracking changes, or adding information that may be necessary for alarm processing.
+The Objects module is designed to administer security objects within 911: adding new hubs, tracking changes, or adding information that may be necessary for alarm processing.
 To go to the module, select Objects in the list of modules in the upper left corner of the screen.

 Only one hub can be bound to one object.

-- Without contract — objects are displayed for which information about the contract with the company was not filled out.
-Information about the contract can be added at any stage.
+- No contract — the list of objects with empty information about the contract with the company.
+Contract information can be added at any stage.

-- Problems — displaying objects where the security system reports a fault: low battery indicator, failed attempts to arm the detector, sensor cleaning notification, and so on.
+- Malfunctions — the list of objects where the security system reports a malfunction: low battery indicator, failed attempts to arm the detector, sensor cleaning notification, etc.

-- Bin — shows deleted objects.
-Objects are removed from the bin automatically after 7 days.
+- Bin — the list of deleted objects.
+Objects are deleted from the bin automatically after 7 days.

-You can add an object to Ajax 911 under two conditions: the hub should be online, and there should be no users on it.
+You can add an object to 911 using QR code under two conditions: the hub should be online, and there should be no users on it.
 When adding an object, a card is created with all the information necessary for alarms processing: address, contacts, room diagrams, road maps, responsible persons, comments, etc.

-Tabs in the created object card contain information that can be supplemented and edited.
+Tabs in the object card contain security system data that can be supplemented and edited.

 Object data is divided into tabs: